bhatvikrant/bhatVikrant/TEMPLATE.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=bhatvikrant.bhatvikrant&style=flat-square&color=0088cc)

-I'm a full-stack developer currently working at [codedamn](https://github.com/codedamn).
+Currently working at [Razorpay](https://razorpay.com/).
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻‍💻.
 I'm deep into Web 🕸️ & Mobile app 📲 Development.

-Joined Github 3 years ago.
+Joined Github 4 years ago.

 Since then I pushed **{{ COMMITS }}**+ commits, opened **{{ ISSUES }}**+ issues, submitted **{{ PULL_REQUESTS }}**+ pull requests, created **{{ GISTS }}**+ gists and contributed to **{{ REPOSITORIES_CONTRIBUTED_TO }}**+ public repositories.